zzzxxxttt/simple_detectron2_EfficientDet/README.md

 ## Notice:

-Currently I have only trained EfficientDet-D0 for 36 epochs and get the mAP 29.4% (the official code reaches 33.8%).
-So, there must be bugs and I'm still investigating.
+**Currently I have only trained EfficientDet-D0 for 36 epochs and get the mAP 29.4% (the official code reaches 33.8%).
+So, there must be bugs and I'm still investigating.**

-If you found any bug in the code, please don't hesitate to open an issue and tell me, endless debugging almost drives me crazy :(
+**If you found any bug in the code, please don't hesitate to open an issue and tell me, endless debugging almost drives me crazy :(**

 ## Known issues:
 + I use a 400x666 input resolution for D0, but it is 512x512 for the official implementation.
-+ The drop_path_prob is set to 0.2, but maybe it should be set to 0 (?)
++ The drop_connect_rate is set to 0.2, but maybe it should be set to 0 (?)

 ## Requirements:
 - python>=3.5